nth10sd/rustpy01/README.md

 (venv-rustpy01) $ python -u -m rustpy01
 ```

-Ensure any file is present in the root folder of the `git` repository with the hardcoded filename `pydocs-v3pt12-210-copies-over-23M-lines.txt`, it will then be truncated to 1 million lines after running the following command:
+Ensure any file is present in the root folder of the `git` repository with the hardcoded filename `enwik9.txt`, it will then be truncated to 1 million lines after running the following command:

 ```
 (venv-rustpy01) $ python -u -m rustpy01.truncate
 ```

-## Run tools on your package

-(All commands here must be run within the `venv`, in the main repository directory - not any subfolders)

-For comprehensive tests and all linters:
+This command may also be useful:
 ```
-python -u -m pytest --black --cov --mypy --pylint --ruff
+(venv-rustpy01) $ date ; cp ~/backup-enwik9.txt enwik9.txt ; time python -u -m rustpy01.truncate ; date
 ```

 ## Documentation generation via Sphinx